Some links here are affiliate links, at no extra cost to you. As an Amazon Associate I earn from qualifying purchases. Full disclosure.

 Clearblue Rapid Detection

 A straightforward, trusted midstream test with a wide color-change tip and a fast result, often in about a minute.
-No frills, just a clear, reliable line test from a brand most people recognise.
+No frills, just a clear, reliable line test from a brand most people recognize.
 A sensible everyday choice.
-View on Amazon

 Pros